-At BIS, technology supports learning as part of our curriculum and via the many opportunities to enrich class work.
+Technology supports learning as part of our curriculum and via the many opportunities to enrich class work.
 We know that the appropriate use of a range of software programmes and communication tools can have a very positive impact on student learning and achievements.
 Educational technology tools help our students in their thinking, creating, researching, communicating, collaborating and publishing.
-Therefore, we invest considerable resources in information and communications technology (ICT).

 As students mature, we mentor them to increasingly independently plan when and how to most appropriately use technology to support their learning.

 - From Early Learning through to Grade 7, we provide students with iPads to support their learning.

 - This includes 1-to-1 use in Grades 4 - 5.

 - In Grades 6 - 7, students take their iPads home to ensure they can apply classroom learning outside of school and can access the educational software loaded on their devices.